daler/pybedtools/docs/source/main.rst

     The version is not important, but later versions will have more features so it's a good idea to get the latest.
 Follow the instructions at https://github.com/arq5x/bedtools to install, and make sure the programs are on your path.
-That is, you should be able to call `intersectBed` from any directory
+That is, you should be able to call `bedtools intersect` from any directory